YueLiPicasso/intro_ocaml/README.md

 > `SOURCES = <source-name>.ml`

-Then, to run the OCanren source `<source-name>.ml` one shall simply run the shall command `make` in the source directory, followed by the shall command `./<source-name>.native` to oserve the output.
+Then, to run the OCanren source `<source-name>.ml` one shall simply run the shall command `make` in the source directory, followed by the shall command `./<source-name>.native` to see the output.

 ## Installation Notes